-All major business transformation initiatives are prioritized and overseen by the Business Transformation and Strategy Team, which is carefully selected by the Group's ExCo.
-The Group assigns specialized teams with significant experience, proficiency and capability to handle each specific business transformation project (1-5).
+ajor business transformation ives are prioritized and overseen by Business Transformation and Strategy , which is carefully selected by the p's ExCo.
+The Group assigns alized teams with significant rience, proficiency and capability to handle each specific business transformation project (1-5).
 These teams proactively follow market, technology and other trends and work in close collaboration with functional and regional experts, external advisors, and the Group's ExCo.
 A clearly defined process for the evaluation, execution and integration of major business transformations is employed.
 The performance of major transformational projects is periodically reviewed against their goals.
 A similar process is employed for the execution of major acquisitions and divestitures.